noasoder/PogBot/README.md

 PogBot will return a random Overwatch or League of Legends character artwork.

 ## Custom Search
-"pog" followed by anything will make a custom search and return an overwatch artwork based on your message.
+"pog" followed by anything will make a custom search and return an Overwatch or LOL artwork based on your message.

 ## Setup
 - Set up an application with a bot on Discord https://discord.com/developers/applications and get your bot token